rails-girls-summer-of-code/summer-of-code/students/application.md

 Coaches are developers who sit down with you, guide you through relevant coding steps and troubleshoot with you at regular intervals.
 Ideally they are based in the same city as your team.

-We recommend 4-8 hours per week of coaching time.
-This requires a minimum of 2 coaches so they can share the time commitment, and provide you and your teammate with more flexible support.
+We recommend 4-8 hours per week of coaching time. <b>This requires a minimum of 2 coaches</b> so they can share the time commitment, and provide you and your teammate with more flexible support.

 Our <a href="https://railsgirlssummerofcode.org/guide/coaching" target="_blank">guide for coaches</a> will help to give you insight on what is required of them, and help you to explain this to prospective coaches.
 For further information on how to find coaches, we have also prepared a <a href="https://railsgirlssummerofcode.org/students/finding-your-team" target="_blank">a detailed guide</a>.